avahoffman/urban-weed-genomics/bash/README.md

 It is important to have all representative samples treated as one population because you will assess outputs found across 80% of the individuals.
-The script will read this text file from the `--popmap` command.
+The script will read this text file from the `--popmap` argument.

-The script also requires that you specifiy an output directory after `-o`.
+The script also requires that you specify an output directory after `-o`.
 This should be unique to the parameter you are testing... for example, if you are testing *M* = 3, then you could make a subdirectory labeled `stacks.M3` where all outputs from `denovo_map.sh` will be placed.
 Otherwise, for each iteration, the outputs will be overwritten and you will lose the log from the previous iteration.
 The `denovo_map.sh` script also requires that you direct it toward where your samples are stored, which is your directory built in [Section 4b](#step-4b---organize-files).
-Make sure to run the `--min-samples-per-pop 0.80` command.
+Make sure to run the `--min-samples-per-pop 0.80` argument.

 To decide which parameters to use, examine:
 1. the average sample coverage: This is obtained from the summary log in the `ustacks`